oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 # When left empty, same key file from $(key_path) used for $(auth_mechanism) as api_key will be copied to
 # /cd3user/tenancies/<customer_name>/ and used for GIT Operations.
 oci_devops_git_key=

-# Compartment OCID where above OCI objects will be created; defaults to root if left empty.
-compartment_ocid=
 ```
 ### **Step 5 - Initialise the environment**:
 Initialise your environment to use the Automation Toolkit.